Know-How Notes – How to Sharpen a Lawn Mower Blade

 Nicked and dull lawn mower blades make an already dreaded task even hard to accomplish.
 Instead of slicing through the grass, a dull blade rips the grass.
 This slows down the engine, leaves more uncut grass in the yard (which looks cut but pops back up in a few hours), and makes you work twice as hard.
 Don’t let a dull blade keep you down, grab your grinder and we’ll show you how to sharpen a lawn mower blade!

 Removing the blade is fairly easy.
-Lay the mower on it’s side and unbolt the blade using the wrench.
+First, remove the spark plug from the engine to prevent accidental ignition.
+Then lay the mower on it’s side and unbolt the blade using the wrench.
 You may need to use a 2×4 to stop the blade from turning.
 Mark the top or bottom of the blade so that you know which side is up.
 If you install the blade upside down, it won’t do much good.

 Unlike sharpening a kitchen knife, there is no specific angle that you need on your lawn mower blade, just as long as it is smooth and sharp.
 There are two methods to getting this done- hand file or power grinder.
 Flat blades have short cutting edges and are not curved.
 These can easily be sharpened with a file.
 If you have big nicks in the blade, then you will probably want to move on to the power method, as it can take some time to work a nick out of the blade by hand.
 The grinder method uses a hand-held 90-degree grinder with a grinding wheel or flap disc mounted.
 I prefer a flap wheel as it cuts quickly without gouging the metal or leaving a rough finish.
 The more smooth the edge is, the better it will cut.